11 Introduction to RF electronics

 Similarly, assuming that only LE has significant inductance, again the input impedance is increased and the (magnitude of the) voltage gain is reduced:

 The impact of LRB on small signal properties is mainly an increase in the amplifier’s input impedance.
-The impact of LC is mainly an increase of the (magnitude of the unloaded) voltage gain and an increase of the output impedance of the amplifier:
+LC mainly causes an increase of the (magnitude of the unloaded) voltage gain and an increase of the output impedance of the amplifier:

 Similar to the single wire case described above, two parallel wires also have self inductance.
 Because these two wires “see” each other the relation between self inductance and geometric parameters is a little different [111213].
 Denoting the distance between the wires as Δx and again denoting the wire thickness as d, for Δx >> d